-There are two villages within Livingston County, the Village of Fowlerville and the Village of Pinckney.
+There are two villages in Livingston County, the Village of Fowlerville and the Village of Pinckney.
 In this article excerpt, the difference between villages and cities is clarified.

 Be a Good Neighbor

 Everyone loves a good neighbor.
-Zoned communities, such as the Village of Fowlerville, have a number of ordinances which are designed for everyone's good.
+Zoned communities, such as the Village of Fowlerville, have a number of ordinances that are designed for everyone's good.

 Where Are My Property Lines?